Overview

 The course will end in a public production of a designated play or excerpts from a play.

-For both courses, the faculty at Five Towns college have trained students to succeed on Broadway, film, and television.
+The faculty at Five Towns college have trained students to succeed on Broadway.
 We have alumni who have appeared in Hamilton, Lion King, Harry Potter, and other Broadway, Regional, and Off-Broadway musical productions.
 Come prepared to dance, sing, and act with professional choreographers, singing instructors, and acting teachers who have professional experience.
-Fun courses where you will learn the tools needed to be a success in show business!
+This is a fun course where you will learn the tools needed to be in musicals.

 Summer Scholars Special Events